About Lucerne Grass, Background, Growing in Zimbabwe, Eviction of Villagers - Pindula

 “We have identified a development area and there is a company that has interests in growing Lucerne in this area beyond Runde river.
 They want to put something like 6 000 hectares both for domestic and export market,” said the Minister of Local Government, Public Works and National Housing July Moyo who was also the acting Minister of Lands, Agriculture and Rural Resettlement in January 2020.

-Due to lack of adequate rainfall areas like Chikombedzi, Majijimba and Malisanga in Chireszi south have so far recorded the highest number of livestock deaths.
+Due to lack of adequate rainfall areas like Chikombedzi, Majijimba and Malisanga in Chiredzi south have so far recorded the highest number of livestock deaths.

 Dendairy Managing Director, Darren Coetzee said though the project will start with 6 000 hectares of land they are looking forward to expanding the project which will directly benefit the local community.